 If you or a loved one is a patient who could benefit from medical cannabis, we recommend focusing on your personal story and need for this law.
 If other medicines haven’t worked or have resulted in devastating side effects, you may want to explain that.

-- Twenty-nine states, including Florida, Arkansas, and most recently West Virginia, have enacted compassionate medical cannabis programs.
+Thirty-seven states, including Alabama, Arkansas, Florida, Louisiana, and Mississippi, have enacted compassionate medical cannabis programs.

-- Studies show that many patients suffering from cancer, multiple sclerosis, epilepsy, HIV/AIDS, Crohn’s disease, and severe pain find relief from cannabis.
+Studies show that many patients suffering from cancer, multiple sclerosis, epilepsy, HIV/AIDS, Crohn’s disease, and intractable pain find relief from cannabis.

-- Sixty-two percent of Americans live in one of the 29 states that allow the doctor-advised, medical use of cannabis.
+More than seventy percent of Americans live in one of the 37 states that allow the doctor-advised, medical use of cannabis.
 South Carolina patients and doctors deserve the same medical freedom.

-- Several health, medical, and religious organizations support allowing medical cannabis, such as the American Nurses Association, the American Public Health Association, the American Academy of HIV Medicine, the Epilepsy Foundation, the Presbyterian Church (USA), and the United Methodist Church.
+Several health, medical, and religious organizations support allowing medical cannabis, such as the American Nurses Association, the American Public Health Association, the American Academy of HIV Medicine, the Epilepsy Foundation, the National Multiple Sclerosis Society, the Presbyterian Church (USA), and the United Methodist Church.